ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/clair/combo_clair.md

 ---
 # User change
-title: "Create a combined deployment"
+title: "Creating a combined deployment"

 weight: 3 # 1 is first, 2 is second, etc.